chetmancini/cascalog-doc/articles/getting_started.md

 ## Use Cascalog through Java or Clojure?

 The native implementation of Cascalog is in Clojure.
 However, Cascalog provides a pure-Java interface called JCascalog that is perfectly interoperable with the Clojure version.
 Choose whichever interface that is comfortable for you to get started.

-## Word count example in JCascalog

-### JCascalog overview

-JCascalog is a pure-Java interface to Cascalog that comes bundled with Cascalog as of version 1.8.7.
-All the functionality available in Cascalog is available via the JCascalog interface.
-Moreso, Cascalog and JCascalog are perfectly interoperable: JCascalog subqueries, operations, and predicate macros can be used in regular Cascalog code and vice-versa.

-### Example

-Work In Progress.
-Refer to [JCascalog basics on Wiki](https://github.com/nathanmarz/cascalog/wiki/JCascalog) for now.

 ## Word count example in Cascalog